ankushvangari/OctoPrint-IPNotif/README.md

 # OctoPrint-IPNotif

-**TODO:** OctoPrint-IPNotif will send you a notification via email, text, and/or pushbullet on OctoPi's server startup.
+OctoPrint-IPNotif is a plugin that will send you a notification of your OctoPi's IP Address via email, text, and/or pushbullet on OctoPi's server startup.

 ## Setup